krb5/krb5/doc/rst_source/krb_basic/rcache_def.rst

 -------------------

 There is currently only one implemented kind of replay cache, called **dfl**.
-It stores data in one large file, occasionally rewriting it to purge old, expired entries.
+It stores replay data in one file, occasionally rewriting it to purge old, expired entries.

-The default type can be overridden by **KRB5RCACHETYPE** environment variable.
+The default type can be overridden by the **KRB5RCACHETYPE** environment variable.

-The placement of rcache file is determined by the following:
+The placement of the replay cache file is determined by the following:

 #.
 The **KRB5RCACHEDIR** environment variable;